xgugeng/cpp-primer-exercises/ch3/README.md

 List some of the drawbacks of using an array instead of a vector.

-> gugeng: fixed size at compile time, lack of APIs like vector.
+fixed size at compile time, lack of APIs like vector.

 ## Exercise 3.30